-In a my paper Roots of our Beliefs I show that Herbert W Armstrong was a sifter who utilised the works of others.
+In a my paper Roots of our Beliefs (available from www.originofnations.org) I show that Herbert W Armstrong was a sifter who utilised the works of others.
 It was this garnering and purifying nature of his which led him to scan many works from other groups and to incorporate certain of their teachings into the foundations he had learned from the Church of God (seventh-day).